trustgraph-ai/trustgraph/README.md

 - `graph-rag` - A query service which applies a GraphRAG algorithm to provide a response to a text prompt.
 - `triples-write-cassandra` - Takes knowledge graph edges and writes them to a Cassandra store.
 - `triples-write-neo4j` - Takes knowledge graph edges and writes them to a Neo4j store.
 - `kg-extract-definitions` - knowledge extractor - examines text and produces graph edges. describing discovered terms and also their defintions.
 Definitions are derived using the input documents.
 - `kg-extract-relationships` - knowledge extractor - examines text and produces graph edges describing the relationships between discovered terms.
+- `kg-extract-topics` - knowledge extractor - examines text and produces graph edges describing conceptual terms.
+- `load-pdf` - Takes a PDF and loads into the processing pipeline.
-- `loader` - Takes a document and loads into the processing pipeline.
-Used e.g. to add PDF documents.
+- `load-text` - Takes a .txt file and loads into the processing pipeline.
 - `pdf-decoder` - Takes a PDF doc and emits text extracted from the document.
 Text extraction from PDF is not a perfect science as PDF is a printable format.
 For instance, the wrapping of text between lines in a PDF document is not semantically encoded, so the decoder will see wrapped lines as space-separated.
 - `ge-write-qdrant` - Takes graph embeddings mappings and records them in the vector embeddings store.